pengzhenghao/PengZhenghao.github.io/_pages/more.md

 <br>
 ## Education

+##### University of California, Los Angeles

+* September 2022 - Present
+* PhD student at Department of Computer Science.
+* Supervised by <a href="http://boleizhou.github.io">Professor Bolei Zhou</a>.

 ##### The Chinese University of Hong Kong

 * August 2019 - Present
-* Graduate student at Information Engineering Department.
+* MPhil student at Department of Information Engineering.
 * Supervised by <a href="http://boleizhou.github.io">Professor Bolei Zhou</a>.